-'Gassed' Eagles fall short in sectional 24 semis
+'Gassed' Eagles fall short in Sectional 24 semis

 The Eagles trailed by seven points late in the first quarter, but much as they’ve done this season, they gritted their way back to take the lead twice before the fourth.

-An 8-0 run sparked by senior Bella Dean and senior Haylee Niccum provided Frankton with its first lead of the game, 14-13, in the second quarter.
+An 8-0 run sparked by senior Bella Dean and senior Haylee Niccum provided Frankton with its first lead, 14-13, in the second quarter.

 Frankton led 31-28, after a Dean basket in the third quarter, but a 7-0 run by Yorktown foreshadowed the final eight minutes.